soxueren/atsd/api/sql/README.md

   CASE
     WHEN LOCATE('//', tags.file_system) = 1 THEN 'nfs'
     ELSE 'local'
-  END AS 'FS_Type'
+  END AS "FS_Type"
-  FROM df.disk_used
+  FROM "df.disk_used"
 WHERE datetime >= CURRENT_HOUR
   WITH ROW_NUMBER(entity, tags ORDER BY time DESC) <= 1
 ```